Halloween Dirt Cups

 Pat it into the pan.

 When you remove the cookie base from the oven, it’ll look crazy.
-Some parts may be bubbling, and some parts may be totally greasy and wet.
+Some parts may be bubbling, while others may be completely greasy and wet.
 It’s a mystery.
 Once it cools, it firms up.

 Let it cool, and then use the bottom of a flat glass to crush the crust to form crumbs.
 Or remove the crust from the pan, and use a rolling pin.
 Whatever you like!